hunterdyar/Immersive-Media-Pocket-Reference/notes/TeleportationNotes.md

 With granular teleportation, some users find a way to get themselves stuck with a disconnection between virtual and real spaces.
 For example, I have gotten myself into a situation where the real-world wall was right in front of me, and a virtual wall was right behind me.
 I found it difficult to break my virtual presence and walk through the virtual wall in order to try and reset myself.

-One method for tackling such troubling and immersion-breaking moments is to show the player an outline of their play-area space while teleporting.
-While this does helps, it asks the player to be aware of their real-world space at all times.
-I think it is a good idea to let such an outline be enabled in the settings, or only enable it when it seems that the player may likely need the assistance, such as if they are teleporting multiple times without taking other actions.

 ## Zone-Based Teleportation Notes
 Zone-based teleportation is easy for the user to understand and it keeps player away from real-world walls or from over-relying on teleportation, allowing presence to be build more easily.
 It is generally more difficult to design for and implement, especially in a situation where your level was not designed for VR, like an architecure sim or port of a video game.

+## Play Area Overlay
+One method for tackling the difficulty of granular teleportation for players is to show the player an outline of their play-area space while teleporting.
+While this does helps, it asks the player to be aware of their real-world space at all times. ex: Valve's **The Lab**.

+I think it is a good idea to let such an outline be enabled in the settings, or only enable it when it seems that the player may likely need the assistance, such as if they are teleporting multiple times without taking other actions, or the destination they are in the process of selecting would largely overlap the play area with out-of-bounds areas.

 ### GDC Talk by OWLchemy Labs.
 The following GDC Talk includes an excellent analysis of zone-based and granular teleportation, as well as their pros and cons.